Chalton, Bedfordshire: Listed buildings

 There are several Grade II listed buildings in Chalton, including Gostelow House and Yew Tree Farm.

 Education

 Chalton Lower School stands in the centre of the village and accepts children between ages 4 and 9.

 Hospitality

 The local public house is called The Star.

 Media

 Chalton became the centre of media attention in 2010 when, in a breakthrough case, a local woman was acquitted of keeping a brothel.

 Trivia

 During the second world war a German bomber jettisoned a stick of bombs in Chalton, which fell on Carters hill and on the fields between the village and The Bound Way.
 All the bombs exploded but did no damage.

 Sundon Substation

 The civil parish contains a main electricity substation, to the west of the M1, south of Toddington services.
 From here, a 400kv line of pylons travels northwards all the way to West Burton power station.
 This 150-mile line was the first full section to be built of the supergrid in 1965.
+The 500 MW / 4 GWh (8-hour) Sundon grid battery is scheduled for 2030.